Veinci/Veinci/README.md

-- 👋 Hi, I’m @Veinci.
-YAWP!
+- 👋 aYO, I’m @Veinci
+- 💯 YAWP!

 <!---
 Veinci/Veinci is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+Leaving this here to remember how to write comments :)
 --->